 (See section Apply for funding, Annex 2.)

-Business Finland cannot grant funding if
+Business Finland will not grant funding if:

 This funding is de minimis support.
 A company can receive de minimis support of up to a maximum of €200,000 in the current and two previous financial years.
 De minimis funding for companies belonging to the same group or controlled by the same party (e.g., by majority ownership or by contract) is added together.

 Your company must assess, at the application stage, how much de minimis funding it has received in the previous years.
 Such aid is granted by a range of public organizations, including Finnvera and the ELY Centers.

 The terms and conditions of the funding describe the costs that Business Finland can fund, how the project costs are monitored, and how the progress of the project is reported.

 Answer a few questions about your company and you will immediately know whether Business Finland is the right institution to provide financial and internationalization services to your company.
 The survey takes five to ten minutes to complete and cannot be taken on behalf of another company.

 Send your application and attachments via our online service.
 In your application, describe the current state of your company’s business activities, your personnel and resources, your future growth vision, the work to be carried out during the project, and your project’s goals and costs.
 You can follow the processing of your application in our online service.